 BIA was used in the JHS as it has been determined to be safe, is noninvasive, has no associated discomfort, and required little respondent burden, and could potentially provide valid predictions of major body compartments, specifically TBW, FFM, and % body fat.
 A single frequency 50-kHz leg-to-leg BIA system combined with a digital scale that uses stainless steel pressure-contact foot pad electrodes was selected for use in the JHS as an indirect measure of body fat.
-This method offers operational advantages over the traditional arm-to-leg approach which requires gel electrodes and has been shown to be comparable with the traditional method and reliable in assessing body composition in a variety of populations [11,12] The anterior and posterior portions of each foot pad comprise two separate electrodes with current applied via the anterior portion of the foot pad electrodes and the voltage drop across the posterior (heel) portion is then measured.
+This method offers operational advantages over the traditional arm-to-leg approach which requires gel electrodes and has been shown to be comparable with the traditional method and reliable in assessing body composition in a variety of populations [11,12] The anterior and posterior portions of each foot pad electrodes and the voltage drop across the posterior (heel) portion is then measured.
 Leg to leg impedance and body mass are simultaneously measured as the participant's bare feet come in contact with the electrodes.
 FFM and body density are then calculated using prediction equations provided by the manufacturer (Tanita Corporation of America, Inc., Arlington Heights,

-IL) which use weight, age, and an impedance index, height2/Z. Percentage of body fat is estimated using the equation of Brozek et al. [13]
+IL) which use weight, age, and an impedance index, height/Z. Percentage of body fat is estimated using the equation of Brozek et al. [13]